stablestud/adsorber/README.md

 ### Options (optional):

 #### `-s, --systemd`:

-Use with `setup`.
+Option is only available with operation `setup`.
+Adsorber uses Systemd as a scheduler to update your hosts file periodically.

 * Setup systemd scheduler, skipping the scheduler prompt.

 Files are placed into `/etc/systemd/system` by default.

 #### `-c, --cronjob`:

-Use with `setup`.
+Option is only available with operation `setup`.
+Adsorber uses Cronjob as a default scheduler to update your hosts file periodically.

 * Setup the cron scheduler, skipping the scheduler prompt.

 File is placed into `/etc/cron.weekly/` by default.

 #### `-ns, --no-scheduler`:
-Use with `setup`
+Option is only available with operation `setup`.
+Tells Adsorber no to install a scheduler.

-* Skips the setup of a scheduler.
+* Skips the setup of a scheduler, therefore skipping the scheduler prompt.

 You'll need to update Adsorber manually with `adsorber update`.

 #### `-y, --yes, --assume-yes`:

 Answers all prompts with `yes` e.g.,
 * `Do you really want to setup Adsorber?`
 * `Do you really want to disable Adsorber?`

 It'll not answer prompts which may harm your system.
 But `--force` will.

 #### `-f, --force`:

+Option is only available with operation `setup`.

 This will force the script to continue (dangerous) the update e.g.,
 * Continues if no backup has been created, overwriting the existing hosts file.

 #### `-h, --help`:

 If specified with an operation, it'll show extended help about it.

 #### `--noformatting`:
 Disables coloured and formatted output by Adsorber.
 Useful for logging to files and output processing by other scripts.

 ## Settings:
-To add or remove ad-domain sources edit the `soures.list` file which is created after the setup of Adsorber.
-For a general configuration of Adsorber e.g., the path of the crontab, edit `adsorber.conf` To add domains to the `whilelist` or `blacklist` edit the relevant files at the default config location.

-The configuration's default location is at `/usr/local/etc/adsorber/` if placed onto the system.
+By default the config files are located at `/usr/local/etc/adsorber/`.
-If not, the config files should be placed at the scripts root directory.
+In portable-mode the config files are being created at the scripts root directory after the first run.

+Config files you may want to edit:
+* `adsorber.conf` - general configuration
+* `sources.list`  - sources to fetch from
+* `whitelist`     - domains which should not be blocked
+* `blacklist`     - domains which should be always blocked

+By default Adsorber uses the following external sources:
+* [adaway.org](https://adaway.org/hosts.txt) (also used by AdAway)
+* [yoyo.org](https://pgl.yoyo.org/adservers/serverlist.php?hostformat=hosts&showintro=0&mimetype=plaintext) (also used by AdAway)

+To add your own ad-domain sources, just add them to the `sources.list` config file.

+## Logging:

+The schedulers (systemd service, cronjob) will pass their output to the Syslog process.
+The syslog can be examined at `/var/log/syslog`.

 ## Todo for future releases
 You're free to implement things listed/not listed in [`TODO.md`](https://github.com/stablestud/adsorber/blob/master/TODO.md)  to Adsorber.